Souls-of-Metal-Dev-Team/souls-of-metal/README.md

 # Souls of Metal

 A ripoff of a ripoff of Hearts of Iron 4.
-Inspired by Gav's *Spirits of Sand: A New Dawn*.
+Inspired by Gav's *Spirits of Steel: A New Dawn*.

 ### Licensing